-Conventional agriculture usually remove weeds by plowing.
+Conventional agriculture usually removes weeds by plowing.
 However, this method leads to erosion of top soil and the release of additional carbon dioxide.
 When using herbicide resistant plants, no such plowing to remove weeds is necessary.
 That means that GM crops that are herbicide-resistant reduce topsoil erosion.
-The adoption of herbicide-resistant crop facilitate no-tillage farming and no-tillage farming facilitate the adoption of herbicide-resistant crops (Fernandez-Cornejo et al., 2013).
+The adoption of herbicide-resistant crops facilitate no-tillage farming and no-tillage farming facilitate the adoption of herbicide-resistant crops (Fernandez-Cornejo et al., 2013).

-In fact, a study by the American Soybean Association (2001) showed that over half of all farmers that adopted reduced tillage farming because of the introduction of herbicide-resistant soybeans.
+In fact, a study by the American Soybean Association (2001) showed that over half of all farmers adopted reduced tillage farming because of the introduction of herbicide-resistant soybeans.

 Golden Rice and virus-resistant papaya were not developed for profit

-Golden Rice was developed to combat vitamin A deficiency that makes a half a million children go blind each year and kills nearly half of them.
+Golden Rice was developed to combat vitamin A deficiency that makes half a million children go blind each year and kills nearly half of them.
 The patents were negotiated away in order to provide Golden Rice seeds free of charge to poor African farmers.
 Current research into Golden Rice is largely being funded by the Bill and Melinda Gates Foundation.